 Do you feel like since you’ve been doing this research and working in this field, that women’s roles have changed?

-Oh yes, women have been displaced hugely.
+Vandana Shiva: Oh yes, women have been displaced hugely.
 They’ve been displaced from seed, they’ve been displaced from agriculture.
 A lot of women’s work and employment in agriculture is weeding.
 And you know weeding is not a wasteful activity – at one level it’s harvesting.
 When you get plants that are not part of your planted crop, they’re either food (some of the most nutritious foods are defined as weeds), fodder, or medicinal plants.
-Now when Roundup invades, all of that goes.
 With it goes nutrition, with it goes healthy animal food, and worse, what goes with it is women’s work.
 Sadly corporations like Monsanto which sell Roundup… In the early days I remember seeing these big billboards that said “Liberate yourself, use Roundup,” as if disposability is liberation.

 How is your approach to these topics different than your peers?
 Non-environmental activists?